csbg/BioinformaticsPracticals1/python3.md

 ACA,Thr,T,Threonine
 ```

 This file apparently represents a codon table, where an amino acid is specified for each base triplet.
-We open the file by using the build-in function `open()`, which returns a file object:
+We open the file by using the built-in function `open()`, which returns a file object:

 ```python
 f = open("codon_table.csv", "r")
 f
 ```
 The second argument of `open()` sets the file access mode – here, we only want to **r**ead the file.
-Python treats an opened files as a *data stream*, i.e., a (one-dimensional) sequence of data (characters in our case) that can be accessed randomly.
+Python treats an opened file as a *data stream*, i.e., a (one-dimensional) sequence of data (in our case, characters) that can be accessed randomly.

 Python may read from a file in the following manner: Immediately after a file has been opened, the current *stream position* points to the first character (index 0), as the method `tell()`, well, tells us: